 LESLIEVILLE FLEA HOLIDAY MARKET

 Flea markets are havens for finding one-of-a-kind gems, and the Leslieville Flea is no different.
-Back this season for not one but two holiday markets, organizers say select vendors have curated a variety of unique and affordable vintage items for everyone on the holiday gift giving list.
-Admission is always free and there will be food, coffee and music.
+Back this season with a two-day holiday market at Jimmie Simpson Recreation Centre, organizers say over 55 vendors will attend each day with a variety of unique and affordable vintage items for everyone on the holiday gift giving list.

 EVERGREEN'S WINTER VILLAGE AT BRICK WORKS

 Don’t let the cold stop you from getting outdoors.
 The Evergreen Brick Works Winter Village is back with a season-long celebration that kicks off Dec.
 1. Cozy up to campfires, enjoy delicious dishes from local food trucks and check off your holiday shopping at the Evergreen Garden Market and the Etsy Holiday Market.
 This year’s Winter Village features a new line-up of outdoor activities — from street curling to fat biking — all offering an active way to experience winter in Toronto.
 Admission is free.